medialab/hyphe/doc/api.md

 - __`backup_corpus`:__
  + _`corpus`_ (optional, default: `"--hyphe--"`)

- Saves locally on the server in the archive directory a timestamped backup of `corpus` including 3 json backup files of all webentities/links/crawls.
+ Saves locally on the server in the archive directory a timestamped backup of `corpus` including 4 json backup files of all webentities/links/crawls and corpus options.

 - __`ping`:__